 The Graduate College's Career Services office offers workshops, CV reviews, and advising for students interested in the academic and nonacademic job market.
 In the English Department, graduate students can work intensively with the Director of Job Placement to draft and revise their materials and participate in mock interviews.

-MLA on interviews, campus visits, job talks, and teaching demonstrations.
+MLA provides resources on interviews, campus visits, job talks, and teaching demonstrations.

 9 Interviews is a Perkle Production and Brandy Parris / Spencer Schaffner collaborative project.
 It provides a hilarious take on MLA interviews and is creatively designed by one of our own faculty members.